[Skip to Content]

 Rating: Serious Concerns (1)

-• no individuals in senior leadership positions (staff and board) who identify with one or more OAC priority groups
+• insufficient representation in senior leadership positions, staff and/or board, of individuals who identify with one or more OAC priority groups.

 • no achievements, initiatives, current activities or future plans that support OAC priority groups